Women in politics in France: Suffrage

-The Free France installed in Algiers, since September 17, 1943, a Provisional Consultative Assembly whose members are not elected but appointed, and called "delegates".
-One woman is part of it, Marthe Simard, who sits from October 20, 1943, to July 25, 1944 (Lucie Aubrac, appointed but unable to travel to Algeria, will be replaced by her husband Raymond Aubrac).
-From November 7, 1944, the Consultative Assembly now sits in Paris, with 16 women being part of this new assembly: Lucie Aubrac, Madeleine Braun, Gilberte Brossolette, Marie Couette, Claire Davinroy, Andrée Defferre-Aboulker, Alice Delaunay, Martha Desrumeaux, Annie Hervé, Marie-Hélène Lefaucheux, Mathilde Gabriel-Péri, Pauline Ramart, Marthe Simard, Marie-Claude Vaillant-Couturier, Marianne Verger, and Andrée Viénot.
+The Free France installed in Algiers, since 17 September 1943, a Provisional Consultative Assembly whose members are not elected but appointed, and called "delegates".
+One woman is part of it, Marthe Simard, who sits from 20 October 1943, to 25 July 1944 (Lucie Aubrac, appointed but unable to travel to Algeria, will be replaced by her husband Raymond Aubrac).
+From 7 November 1944, the Consultative Assembly now sits in Paris, with 16 women being part of this new assembly: Lucie Aubrac, Madeleine Braun, Gilberte Brossolette, Marie Couette, Claire Davinroy, Andrée Defferre-Aboulker, Alice Delaunay, Martha Desrumeaux, Annie Hervé, Marie-Hélène Lefaucheux, Mathilde Gabriel-Péri, Pauline Ramart, Marthe Simard, Marie-Claude Vaillant-Couturier, Marianne Verger, and Andrée Viénot.

-Article 17 of the Ordinance of April 21, 1944 grants women's suffrage to women: after heated parliamentary discussions at the Consultative Assembly in Algiers, it is mainly for General de Gaulle to "break with the hated Third Republic, prove to the Allies his attachment to democracy, and undoubtedly also counter the advance of the communists".
+Article 17 of the Ordinance of 21 April 1944 grants women's suffrage to women: after heated parliamentary discussions at the Consultative Assembly in Algiers, it is mainly for General de Gaulle to "break with the hated Third Republic, prove to the Allies his attachment to democracy, and undoubtedly also counter the advance of the communists".
 They vote for the first time in the municipal elections of April 1945, for the second time in the cantonal elections of September 1945 (where 39 regional councilors are elected); the first national election in which they participate is the legislative election of October 1945 (33 women become deputies, 16 from the PCF, 6 from the SFIO, 8 from the MRP, one from the Republican and Resistant Union, one from the Popular and Peasant Republic, and one from the Republican Union): although there is no "women's vote", there is a certain tendency to lean towards the MRP.
 There are 6 women and 1,024 men among the Companions of the Liberation.
-The Constitution of October 27, 1946 enshrines equality between men and women in its preamble: "the law guarantees women, in all fields, rights equal to those of men".
+The Constitution of 27 October 1946 enshrines equality between men and women in its preamble: "the law guarantees women, in all fields, rights equal to those of men".
 If the right to vote for French women arrives late compared to other European countries, it nevertheless remains that with more than 5% of female deputies elected in the first legislative election, France has one of the most feminized Parliaments of its time, compared to some national assemblies of Scandinavian countries.
 Women can also access the judiciary, and regulated prostitution is finally banned.
 In 1948, the Universal Declaration of Human Rights recognizes equality between the two sexes.